 2017 has seen a massive turmoil of cybersecurity breaches impacting both the business and consumers.
-Be it WannaCry, Petya or Equifax, the rate of security breaches is rising in parallel to innovation.
-Talking about India, companies like Zomato, Reliance Jio, Indigo Airlines (Twitter Hack) were all a part of the league.
+Be it WannaCry, Petya, or Equifax, the rate of security breaches is rising in parallel to innovation.
+Talking about India, companies like Zomato, Reliance Jio, and Indigo Airlines (Twitter Hack) were all a part of the league.

 According to Cert-In, the number of cybersecurity incidents reported this year (until June) totalled to 27,482 and this number has only been rising since the last 3 years.
 These are just the numbers which have been reported, there is much more that went unnoticed.

-Appknox, a Singapore based mobile app security company scans mobile apps against potential security threats.
+Appknox, a Singapore-based mobile app security company scans mobile apps against potential security threats.
 We have scanned more than 1.5 million mobile apps so far and 90% of the apps fail the basic security checks.
 Banking Apps/Fintech Apps are the prime targets of hackers since a single breach can cause huge financial loss to the company.

 We thought of picking up a random digital lending application to see if appropriate security measures were taken to protect consumer interest.
 Typically these type of apps provides a great platform for meeting the needs of quick loans with minimal interest.

-Gone are the days when we have to stand in queues to apply for the loans and wait for days to receive it.
+Gone are the days when we have to stand in queues to apply for the loans and wait for days to receive them.
 Technology has revolutionized the way people manage their money and access them.
 Everything happens now in a single click with e-KYC.

-All we need to do is sign up on any lending platform, fill the form, upload the salary slip and id cards, sign the document and we are eligible to receive a loan.
+All we need to do is sign up on any lending platform, fill out the form, upload the salary slip and id cards, and sign the document and we are eligible to receive a loan.
 But wait! what are we risking for the sake of getting the loan?

 On digging deeper into the application, we detected 4 major vulnerabilities in it:

-1) AWS Misconfiguration – The app harvests sensitive information such as PAN card, Bank Account Details, call and SMS logs, loan applications and stores it in Amazon S3 Bucket.
+1) AWS Misconfiguration – The app harvests sensitive information such as PAN card, Bank Account Details, call and SMS logs, and loan applications and stores it in Amazon S3 Bucket.
 Since this bucket was misconfigured, in a way letting anyone with a valid AWS account view and download the data in bulk.

 2) Source Code Disclosure – It was found that the application uses a version control system to distribute the codebase among developers.
-But, unfortunately, the access to the code was made public and anyone with a valid account will be able to view not only the code but also the credentials of the database, FTP servers since they are hardcoded.
+But, unfortunately, the access to the code was made public and anyone with a valid account will be able to view not only the code but also the credentials of the database, and FTP servers since they are hardcoded.

 3) OTP Bypass – During the time of registration, the application sends an OTP to the mobile number to verify the validity of the user.
 But, the OTP verification can be bypassed since the application server displays the OTP in one of the responses to any authenticated user.

-4) SQL Injection – The application collects information such as first and last name, salary details, phone number through a web form, which was vulnerable to SQL Injection.
+4) SQL Injection – The application collects information such as first and last name, salary details, and phone number through a web form, which was vulnerable to SQL Injection.
 By this, an attacker can automate the process of downloading all these details from existing tools.

 The above issues were just the tip of the iceberg, there were many more.
-The issues were reported to the company and it was great to see them act immediately in fixing these issue.
+The issues were reported to the company and it was great to see them act immediately in fixing these issues.

 But, here is what you, the consumer have risked in the process of applying for a loan from the application: